-Over 12 years ago, Brigid Walsh suffered from a debilitation anxiety disorder that bought her career and personal life to a complete standstill.
+Over 12 years ago, Brigid Walsh suffered from a debilitating anxiety disorder that brought her career and personal life to a complete standstill.

-Now, as the General Manager of health retreat Golden Door, Brigid explains how the power of mental self-awareness can put you back in control, improve your decision-making process and open your eyes to new opportunities.
+The General Manager of health retreat Golden Door, Brigid now explains how the power of mental self-awareness can make a difference in business, and life.

 I’m from a family of 11 – nine kids and mum and dad – and half of us experienced the same anxiety disorder.
 When I experienced it, I couldn’t work, I was referred for counselling and I was eventually put on medication.